ShahadbinDawood/DAR/README.md

 ---

-## 👩‍💻 My Implemented Endpoints
+## 👩‍💻  Implemented Endpoints

-This section highlights the API endpoints I worked on as part of my contribution to the DAR platform.
+This section highlights the API endpoints

-My work focused mainly on **chatbot support, maintenance tracking, maintenance reminders, notifications, smart alerts, and subscription-related features**.

 ### 🤖 Chatbot Endpoints